sayali-sargar/Social-Media-Content-Performance-Analysis/README.md

 - **Video content is the strongest driver of performance**, generating the highest average views (1.24M per post), significantly outperforming images, PDFs, and carousel formats.

-- **TikTok and YouTube dominate overall engagement**, each contributing 1B views and together accounting for the majority of total engagement, making them ideal for reach and awareness campaigns.
+- **TikTok and YouTube each generate 1B views and together contribute the largest share of total engagement**, making them the most effective platforms for **reach-driven and awareness-focused campaigns**.

 - **Instagram delivers the highest quality engagement**, with the top average engagement rate (15.86%), indicating stronger user interaction despite slightly lower scale than TikTok and YouTube.